GSA/digitalgov.gov/content/posts/2013-08-08-military-onesource.md

   - United States Department of Defense
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/military-onesource1.jpg" alt="Members of the military and their families now have access to Military OneSource on the go with the new Department of Defense mobile website Military OneSource." %}
-Members of the military and their families now have access to [Military OneSource](http://apps.usa.gov/military-onesource.shtml) on the go with the new [Department of Defense](http://www.defense.gov/) mobile website [Military OneSource](http://apps.usa.gov/military-onesource.shtml).
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/military-onesource1.jpg" alt="Members of the military and their families now have access to Military OneSource on the go with the new Department of Defense mobile website Military OneSource." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/military-onesource1.jpg)Members of the military and their families now have access to [Military OneSource](http://apps.usa.gov/military-onesource.shtml) on the go with the new [Department of Defense](http://www.defense.gov/) mobile website [Military OneSource](http://apps.usa.gov/military-onesource.shtml).

 This app features: